kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/blue-green/blue-green.md

 kubectl get po -A --kubeconfig=/root/.kube/kurator-member2.config
 ```

-If you want to configure an A/B Testing for it again, you can simply edit the application and add the necessary configurations.
+If you want to configure a Blue/Green Deployment for it again, you can simply edit the application and add the necessary configurations.

 ### 2.Cleanup the Application